Posts tagged as:

-If you’ve ever run an analysis of WHEN your customers buy from your email follow ups, most marketers will find a highly disproportionate number of buyers in the early weeks (even the early days) right after signing up.
+If you’ve ever run an analysis of WHEN your customers buy from your email follow ups, most marketers will find a highly disproportionate number of buyers in the early weeks (even the early DAYS) immediately after signing up.
+As Gary Halbert says “You’ve got to get them when they’re in heat!”

-I’m at The System seminar and I just heard Trevo Claiborne from the Google Website Optimizer team speak.
+Sever years ago I was presenting at The System seminar, and just after my presentation Trevo Claiborne from the Google Website Optimizer team spoke.
 He casually mentioned they recommend ONE HUNDRED conversions/action PER OPTION you are testing.

-This is in direct contrast to the standard rules of thumb circling around the direct marketing world.
-(Most say 30, or 40 maximum is plenty).
+This was (and still is) in direct contrast to the standard rules of thumb circling around the direct marketing world.
+Most say 30, or 40 maximum for the losing version is plenty to declare

 Now, with my statistical background, rules of thumb have always bothered me in the first place.
 I’d rather see the appropriate statistical test applied, but I DO understand the practical need to move at the speed of business and use heurisitics and shortcuts.